 The Investment Opportunity

-This investment is a way to make a positive social impact while earning a financial return.
-Investors will receive a 3% compounded annual interest rate.
-This is better than a 10-year treasury bill, which currently offers 2% or less in annual interest.
-Investors will also receive a 1% annual store credit.
+This investment is a way to make a positive social impact while earning a modest financial return.
+Investors will receive a 3% compounded annual interest rate, paid as a dividend.
+Investors will also receive an annual store credit equal to 1% of their investment.
 This offering is limited to residents of California.
 The investment minimum is $1,000 for unaccredited investors (have less than $1M in net worth) and $5,000 for accredited investors (have more than $1M in net worth).
 Shareholders can choose to redeem their investment beginning at the end of the seventh (7th) full year of business.

 The Problem: An Underserved Community

-West Oakland is an inner-city community of 26,000 residents who are predominantly African American and Latino.
+West Oakland is an inner-city community of 25,000 residents who are predominantly African American and Latino.
 Although West Oakland residents collectively spend over $58 million a year on groceries, there are no full-service grocery stores in the neighborhood.
-As a result, 70% of the residents’ grocery spending goes to stores in surrounding cities.
-But residents (many of whom don’t own a vehicle and rely on public transportation) must travel far to get to distant supermarkets.
+As a result, 70% of residents’ grocery spending goes to stores in surrounding cities.
+But residents (many of whom don’t own a vehicle and rely on public transportation) must travel far to get to distant supermarkets, often spending 30% of their food budget on transportation costs.
 The inconvenience, time and cost of these shopping trips leads many residents to regularly shop at nearby corner stores that carry mostly processed, poor quality foods sold at high prices.

 These limited food choices are contributing to high rates of diet-related chronic disease in West Oakland.
 Today, forty eight percent of residents are obese or at an unhealthy weight and the community’s diabetes hospitalization rate is three times that of Alameda County.
-But many residents also understand the connection between diet and health and are increasingly demanding healthier food choices, more knowledge and information, and supportive social settings and services.
+But many residents also understand the connection between diet and health and are increasingly demanding healthier food choices, more information and education, and more supportive social settings.

 Our Solution: A Neighborhood Food Store

-People’s Community Market (PCM) is a new business that is emerging from and building ten years of food enterprise experience of its sister nonprofit organization, People’s Grocery, which has operated numerous food projects in West Oakland including the Mobile Market and the Grub Box.
-PCM will be a small-format, full-service neighborhood food store, health resource center and community hub that supports West Oakland families to attain healthier and more socially connected lives.
+People’s Community Market (PCM) is a new business emerging from and building on twelve years of food enterprise experience and community organizing of its sister nonprofit organization, People’s Grocery, which has operated food enterprises in West Oakland including the Mobile Market and the Grub Box.
+PCM will be a full-service neighborhood food store, health resource center and community hub that engages and supports West Oakland families to attain healthier and more socially connected lives.

-Our goal is to be “More Than a Grocery Store” by addressing our customers’ desires to be more supported in improving their health, building community and becoming more socially connected.
-We’ll partner with community and health organizations to offer a variety of education programs, food such as demonstrations and workshops, as well as health services such as screenings.
-The store will provide a community gathering space through its Front Porch courtyard, which will feature a stage, a kids play area, a deli service window and a venue for events and other social activities.
+Our goal is to be “More Than a Grocery Store” by addressing our customers’ desires to improve their health, build community and become more socially connected.
+We’ll partner with community and health organizations to offer a variety of education programs, such as cooking demonstrations and workshops, as well as health services such as screenings.
+The store will provide a community gathering space through its Front Porch social hall, which will feature a stage, ample seating, a cafe service window and a venue for events and other social activities.

 Read our Offering Memorandum for more about our plans and projections.